 - Whether or not vicinity plotting should be used for stations that

 have not reported their own position.
-Vicinity plotting uses the location of the first station
+Vicinity plotting uses the location of the station's first digipeater

 to hear the unlocated station over RF as a "hint" for locating the station with unknown position

 until that station announces its position.
 For more information, consult Robert